vuejs/core/packages/vue/README.md

     - Imported dependencies are also `esm-bundler` builds and will in turn import their dependencies (e.g. `@vue/runtime-core` imports `@vue/reactivity`)
     - This means you **can** install/import these deps individually without ending up with different instances of these dependencies, but you must make sure they all resolve to the same version.
   - In-browser template compilation:
-    - **`vue.runtime.esm-bundler.js` (default)** is runtime only, and requires all templates to be pre-compiled.
+    - **`vue.runtime.esm-bundler.mjs` (default)** is runtime only, and requires all templates to be pre-compiled.
 This is the default entry for bundlers (via `module` field in `package.json`) because when using a bundler templates are typically pre-compiled (e.g. in `*.vue` files).
-    - **`vue.esm-bundler.js`**: includes the runtime compiler.
+    - **`vue.esm-bundler.mjs`**: includes the runtime compiler.
 Use this if you are using a bundler but still want runtime template compilation (e.g. in-DOM templates or templates via inline JavaScript strings).
 You will need to configure your bundler to alias `vue` to this file.

 #### Bundler Build Feature Flags